How much does it cost to come to Kiwi North?

 Do you have a cafe at Kiwi North?

-Visiting teachers are offered complimentary tea and coffee at the Education Centre.
-We do not have a cafe or catering facilities though, so visitors will need to bring a packed lunch.
+We do not have a cafe or catering facilities, so visitors will need to bring a packed lunch and drinks.

 Can Kiwi North come and visit our school?